DimonlyTkachenko/RealEstateRent/README.md

 Application is based on NEAR blockchain smart contract.
 Frontend is built using Angular 17

 ## Requirements

 Node.js ^18.13.0

 ## How to run it

-1. run `npm i --legacy-peer-deps` to install all dependencies
+1. run `npm i concurrently`
-2. Run `npm run start` for project to bootup.
-Navigate to `http://localhost:4200/`.
+2. run `npm run start` to install all dependencies and bootup the project.
 This will start frontend and image upload server, contract is already deployed.